hima-97/ECG-Arrhythmia-Classification/README.md

 2. Resampling of the ECG signals from 360 Hz to the new sampling rate of 256 Hz.
 3. Split and save the dataset into training and testing sets according to the literature defined inter-patient paradigm.
 4. Segmentation of the ECG signals into individual heartbeats and extraction of the heatbeat features using the extractors defined in the _/src/feature_extraction_utils_ folder
-5. Ranking and selecting features based on mutual information and constructing feature datasets for training and testing.
+5. Ranking and selecting features by mutual information and constructing feature datasets for training and testing.
 6. Training and testing the Random Forest classifier.